 - What are my chances of being accepted into the Civil and Environmental Engineering Program?

 - Students are reviewed holistically based on their entire application including their statement of purpose, personal history statement, cumulative grade point average of degrees earned, transcripts, letters of recommendation, GRE scores, and TOEFL/IELTS scores.
 Please read these Admissions FAQs to help you determine if you meet the requirements for admission.

 - Our admission decisions are released on a rolling basis.
 Typically, the majority of our admissions decisions will be released between March and May.

 - How many students typically apply to the CEE Department at UC Davis and how many are offered admission?

 - Do I need to have a Bachelor’s Degree in Engineering to apply?

 No. A previous degree in engineering is not required for admission, and there are technically not any required courses for admission.
-If you are admitted without a bachelor’s degree (or equivalent) in engineering, you would be required to take some background courses to help you prepare for the graduate level work – those courses are listed on page 8 of this Guidance Manual For Graduate Students and their Advisors.
+If you are admitted without a bachelor’s degree (or equivalent) in engineering, you would be required to take some background courses to help you prepare for the graduate level work – those courses are listed on page 9 of the Guidance Manual For Graduate Students and their Advisors.
 You can take these background courses prior to or after admission to our program.